Violence Prevention & Reduction (VPR)

 Central, consistent support

-The AACE Violence Prevention and Reduction Hub is there to support local violence prevention and reduction teams based within each ambulance service.
+The AACE Violence Prevention and Reduction Hub was created to support local violence prevention and reduction teams based within each ambulance service.
 This is done by:

 • Assimilation, coordination and consistency when applying the NHS England Violence Prevention and Reduction Standard by designing a bespoke guidance document specifically focused on the ambulance service.